-Visual cues for hand washing, occupancy limits, physical distancing, and other hygiene imperatives will be in place in all restrooms to assist emerging readers in remembering personal care cues.
-Students will taught restroom protocols and system at the begining of the year.
-Our youngest learners will have supervised restroom visits.
+Visual cues for hand washing, occupancy limits, physical distancing, and other hygiene imperatives are in place in all restrooms to assist emerging readers in remembering personal care cues.
+Students learn restroom protocols at the beginning of the year.
+Our youngest learners have supervised restroom visits.